bodoba/Arduino-I2CSlave/README.md

 Arduino-I2CSlave
 ================

-Librarie to use an arduino board as I2C Slave by an RIP
+Librarie to use an Arduino board as I2C Slave by an Raspberry Pi